Ian Hamilton Finlay: Art

-Later, Finlay began to compose poems to be inscribed into stone, incorporating these sculptures into the natural environment.
+Finlay composed concrete poems to be inscribed into stone, incorporating these sculptures into the natural environment.

-This kind of 'poem-object' features in the garden Little Sparta that he and Sue Finlay created together in the Pentland Hills near Edinburgh, although Finlay was always explicit that while "the original brief suggests sculpture being added to the garden, but I had them revise this to the understanding that the work would be the garden itself."
+This kind of "poem-object" features in the garden Little Sparta that he and Sue Finlay created together in the Pentland Hills near Edinburgh from the mid-1960s.
+Whilst these sculptures were added to the garden Finlays understanding was that "the work would be the garden itself."
 The five-acre garden also includes more conventional sculptures and two garden temples.

 In December 2004, in a poll conducted by Scotland on Sunday, a panel of fifty artists, gallery directors and arts professionals voted Little Sparta to be the most important work of Scottish art.
 Second and third were the Glasgow School of Art by Charles Rennie Mackintosh and The Skating Minister by Henry Raeburn.
 Sir Roy Strong has said of Little Sparta that it is "the only really original garden made in this country since 1945".

 The Little Sparta Trust plans to preserve Little Sparta for the nation by raising enough to pay for an ongoing maintenance fund.
-Richard Ingleby, Ian Kennedy, Magnus Linklater, and Ann Uppington are trustees.
-Former trustees include Ian Appleton, Stephen Bann, Stephen Blackmore, Patrick Eyres, John Leighton, Duncan Macmillan, Victoria Miro, Paul Nesbitt and Jessie Sheeler.
+Magnus Linklater (Chair), Neil Firth, Richard Ingleby (of Ingleby Gallery), Iain McFadden (Treasurer), Andrew Patrizio, Paul Stirton, Camilla Toulmin, Ann Uppington and Nicky Wilson are trustees.
+Former trustees include Ian Appleton, Stephen Bann, Stephen Blackmore, Patrick Eyres (of New Arcadian Press), John Leighton, Duncan Macmillan, Victoria Miro, Paul Nesbitt and Jessie Sheeler.

 Hamilton Finlay and George Oliver's 1973 Arcadia screenprint uses camouflage in modern art to contrast leafy peace and military hardware.
 He continually revisited war themes and the concept of the Utopian Arcadia in his work.

-Finlay's work is notable for a number of recurring themes: a penchant for classical writers (especially Virgil); a concern with fishing and the sea; an interest in the French Revolution; and a continual revisiting of World War II and the memento mori Latin phrase Et in Arcadia ego.
+Finlay's work is notable for a number of recurring themes: classical writering (especially Virgil); fishing and the sea; the French Revolution; a continual revisiting of World War II and the memento mori Latin phrase Et in Arcadia ego.
 His 1973 screenprint of a tank camouflaged in a leaf pattern, Arcadia, referring to the Utopian Arcadia of poetry and art (another recurring theme), is described by the Tate as drawing "an ironic parallel between this idea of a natural paradise and the camouflage patterns on a tank".
 In the 1982 exhibition The Third Reich Revisited, Nazi iconography featured on architectural drawings by Ian Appleton, with captions by Finlay which could be read as a sardonic critique of Scotland's arts establishment.